Introduction

 // removes specified attribute

-See MDN’s section on HTML Attributes for more info on available attributes.
+See MDN’s section on HTML Attributes for more information on available attributes.

 Working with classes